 - Even when practicing proper etiquette, it will be silent and often invisible with no attention called to the actions.

 - A well-mannered person is more likely to cover for someone who doesn't know the etiquette rules than to call the person out for the infraction.

 Definition of Snob

 An individual snob is someone who thinks he or she is better than everyone else in one or all areas of life.
 This creates a mindset of entitlement.
 Snobs typically prefer designer labels and other status items to impress people rather than the intrinsic quality of the item.

 Group snobbery is a little bit different.
 When you have a group that dictates what is or isn't acceptable according to illogical standards set by the leaders, the members of that group who follow these rules can be considered snobs.
 For example, a group of car enthusiasts may consider anyone who doesn't have a "muscle car" to be beneath them.
+Society snobs, may insist on wearing certain brands that they consider sophisticated.
 Or a group of chefs who look down on people who use boxed mixes may be classified as snobs.
 Members of these groups often rely on others to tell them what is or isn't acceptable.

 In reality, snobs are often weak people who rely on outside factors to define themselves rather than their own core values and integrity.
+Their conversations may revolve around labels and other outside factors that have nothing to do with who they are as a person.
 It takes strength of character to do the right thing and follow proper etiquette that involves being kind to others, including those who don't fall into the same social or economic group.

 How to Deal with a Snob